Hughes-Genome-Group/captureC/README.md

 1) You need these three scripts to run the analysis :

-1a) Helper scripts :

 dpngenome3_1.pl (generates RE digestion fragments for your genome of interest)

 dpnII2E.pl (generates RE digestion fragments for your sample)

-1b) The master captureC analyser :
+CCanalyser2.pl (the master captureC analyser)

-CCanalyser2.pl

 ------------------------------------------------------------------------------------